.

 COUNTRY AND PROJECT ENTRY REQUIREMENTS

-Entry visa requirements differ by country of origin, layover, and destination, and do change unexpectedly.
-For this reason, please confirm your visa requirements at the time of booking and, again, 90 days prior to travel.
-Please apply early for your visa (we recommend starting six months prior to the start of your expedition).
+Entry visa requirements differ by country of origin, layover, and destination and do change unexpectedly.
+For this reason, please confirm your visa requirements at the time of booking and again 90 days before travel.
+Please apply early for your visa (we recommend starting six months before the start of your expedition).
 Refunds will not be made for volunteers canceling due to not obtaining their visa in time to meet the team at the rendezvous.
-You can find up to date visa requirements at the following website: www.travisa.com.
+You can find up-to-date visa requirements at travisa.com.

 Resources